Clock Software: History

 Clock Software was incorporated in 1994 in Varna, Bulgaria, under the name Clock Ltd (Клок ООД).
 Initially, the company specialized in selling hardware and peripherals but soon switched its focus to the development of hotel software.
 In 1996, Clock launched their first property management system called ClockFront for Windows.
 At the time, a huge privatisation was going on as part of the transition of the country to democracy and market economy.
 All hotels previously owned by the state were changing ownership and needed new software to replace previous, often centralised, management systems.
-Clock Software took the chance to offer their software to the newly privatised hotels.
+Clock Software offered their software to these newly privatised hotels.

 In 2006, Clock Software started to expand to countries outside Bulgaria and opened offices in Romania (2007) and Croatia (2008).
 The first markets where their products were adopted were Romania, Macedonia and Croatia.

-In 2010, Clock took the decision to create a completely new hospitality software suite based on cloud technology.
-The new product was built around the idea of consolidation of separate applications into one cloud-based platform and switching from data-focused to guest-centred software model.
+In 2010, Clock launched their efforts into creating a hospitality software suite based on cloud technology.
+The new product consolidated separate applications into one cloud-based platform and switched from a data-focused to guest-centred software model.
 A new branch was registered in London, UK under the name of Clock Software Ltd. to take over the international development and the distribution of the cloud-based software products, while the Bulgarian branch remained in charge of software development and support.

 Clock Software launched their first cloud product, the free Internet reservation system InnHand, in 2012.
 In 2013, it launched the hotel management platform Clock PMS+.
 A year later InnHand was discontinued and the company focused entirely on the new system.
 In 2016, the company released its first hardware device, a self-service kiosk.